mihanizator/developer-site/getting-started.md

         priority: 10
 ```

-It would work exactly the same, but is much cleaner in terms of configuration readability.
+It would work exactly the same but is much cleaner in terms of configuration readability.

-By default, we create a system parameter `compressible-mime-types` which is used to identify which content-type should
+By default, we create a system parameter `compressible-mime-types` used to identify which content-type should
 be compressed.
-System parameters can't be deleted, but user may change it's content.
+You can't delete System parameters, but can change its content.

 In addition to system parameters, users may create any number of parameters with the following types: